 I wish there were more jukebox movies, more rock ‘n’ roll flicks with a storyline (however flimsy) and wall-to-wall music.
 I wish there were more The Girl Can’t Help Its, more Help!s and Hard Day’s Nights, more Monkees, more Ramones, more That Thing You Do!
 In the ’70s, I imagined writing my own film vehicle for The Bay City Rollers, and in the ’80s thought of concocting a new wave successor to The Girl Can’t Help It, starring Bo Derek in Let’s Go Out Tonight!
 More recently for this blog, I slapped together a fanciful approximation of a 1958 movie called Jukebox Express, a movie which only exists in my mind.
 But I’d love to see it.
 I’d love to see all of these, real and fake alike.
 Screw documentaries.
 To hell with concert films.
 Gimme a jukebox flick any day.

 You can support this blog by becoming a patron on Patreon: Fund me, baby!

-Drink your morning joe from the same cup we use here at Pop-A-Looza HQ!
-All profits from our official store go to pay the writers and cartoonists.
+Drink your morning Joe out of the same mug we use here at Pop-A-looza HQ!
+All profits go to paying our writers and cartoonists.
 We’re a small business that can always use your support!